etendosoftware/docs/docs/user-guide/etendo-classic/optional-features/bundles/financial-extensions/psd2-bank-integration.md

 ## Overview

 This section describes an enhancement of the **Financial Extensions Bundle** in Etendo which uses the **PSD2 (Payment Services Directive 2) feature**.
-This functionality allows users to securely connect to their bank, synchronize their bank accounts with financial accounts in Etendo, create transactions within specified date ranges and automatically download bank transactions.
+This functionality allows users to securely connect to their bank, synchronize their bank accounts with financial accounts in Etendo and automatically download bank transactions  within specified date ranges.

 This section serves as a guide for users to understand the functionality and usage of the PSD2 module.